Why Concord

 Does Lily Garipova speak Russian for Concord transactions?

 Yes.
 Russian is Lily's native language.
-She represents Russian-speaking buyers and sellers in Concord with full disclosure review, school assignment verification, and negotiation in either Russian or English.
+She represents Russian-speaking buyers and sellers in Concord with full disclosure review, school assignment verification, and negotiation in either English or Russian.
 Russian-language Concord page: lilygaripova.com/ru/concord-realtor/.

 What is the price band for Crystyl Ranch and the east-Concord hillside?

 Crystyl Ranch is the planned 1990s gated hillside community in east Concord backing to Lime Ridge Open Space; single-family typically runs $1.3M to $2.2M depending on view, lot, and remodel status.
-HOA dues are in the $200 to $350 per month band with gate, common-area landscaping, and trail access; SB326 balcony inspection status applies to the few attached units.
+HOA (homeowners association) dues vary from home to home, so pull the current HOA package for the specific unit to confirm the dues and what they cover, such as the gate, common-area landscaping, and trail access; SB 326 (California's balcony-inspection law for attached buildings) inspection status applies to the few attached units.
 Pricing carries a premium over the central Sun Terrace and Holbrook Heights tracts on the strength of the planned-community uniformity and the open-space backing.

 How walkable is downtown Concord and the Todos Santos Plaza?